zuri-training/Fetch_Metadata_Team82/README.md

 TO CHANGE THE PORT:
 1. open the .env file: sudo nano .env
 2. add the PORT on a new line to the file: PORT = the free port you want to run the app on.
+3. save and exit
+4. restart pm2: pm2 restart all

 ENJOY